naveensrinivasan/scripts/README.md

 Scripts
 =======

-Scripts that I use often.
+Scripts that I use often and rebuild script for setting my dev box.